lara-martin/Principles-of-AI/homeworks/project/proposal.md

 # What to Submit
 Submit to Blacboard:
 * `proposal.pdf` which contains your project proposal.
-To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
-Latex is preferred but not required.
+To make grading easier, your proposal should include section headers corresponding to each of the bulleted points.
+LaTeX is preferred but not required.

 # Grading
 <div class="alert alert-warning" markdown="1">
+* Discussion with instructor or TA - 1 point
 * Project Description - 3 points
 * Proposed Method or Evaluation - 3 points
 * Data - 3 points